EpocDotFr/microcontest/README.md

 Clone this repo, and then the usual `pip install -r requirements.txt`.

+Some solutions needs additional PyPI packages to be installed.
+See source code.

 ## Configuration

 Copy the `.env.example` file to `.env` and fill in the configuration parameters which are self-explanatory.